abevol/vscode-local-commet/README.md

 ### Change Log

+## [1.3.1] - 2025-12-26

+- 🔨 Redefined the way users jump to tags.
+To avoid conflicts with `$latex$` definition in latex formulas, the format has been changed from `$tag` to `${tag}`.
+Users who previously used tag labels need to manually modify the tag format.
+- ✨ Now supports Chinese tags: `${中文标签}`
+- ✨ Added tag list in right-click context menu for current page, click to jump to specified position
+- 🔨 Fixed some other issues

-## [1.3.0] -2025-11-26
+## [1.3.0] - 2025-11-26

-- ✨ adds support for latex formulas!!
+- ✨ Added support for latex formulas!!
-- ✨ allows log information to be output in the output of the editor
+- ✨ Allows log information to be output in the output of the editor
-- 🔨 optimized the code, slightly improving performance in rendering
+- 🔨 Optimized the code, slightly improving performance in rendering

-## [1.2.2] -2025-10-31
+## [1.2.2] - 2025-10-28

-- Fixed the issue where an error occurred when cleaning bookmarks for the current fileWhen there are no shared comments, unlogged-in users do not need pop-up prompts
+- Fixed the issue where an error occurred when cleaning bookmarks for the current file
+- When there are no shared comments, unlogged-in users do not need pop-up prompts
-- Remove some useless code
+- Removed some useless code

 ## [1.2.1] - 2025-09-03

-- The issue of being unable to normally save and exit when entering Markdown editing from a mouse click
+- Fixed the issue of being unable to normally save and exit when entering markdown editing from a mouse click
 - Some other optimizations

 ## [1.2.0] - 2025-08-23